ikennaezef/next-news/README.md

 ## Overview

 This is a news blog application for getting news.
-It has diffeent news categories such as sports, entertainment, technology.
+It has different news categories such as sports, entertainment, technology.

 ### Links